WHAT TO EXPECT FROM AN INSPECTION

 INTERIOR SYSTEMS:

-are a main focus of a home inspection.
+STRUCTURE AND WATER CONCERNS are a main focus of a home inspection.
 As we mentioned during the exterior inspection, the problems caused by water are many.
 Water building up against the foundation (the area below the ground, usually stone or concrete, that carries the weight of the wooden structure above it) can deteriorate and actually move the walls in extreme conditions.
 Any part of the wooden structure that is in contact with the ground can also be damaged and should be fully evaluated.
 The moisture can also attract wood destroying insects (termites, carpenter ants, etc.) that can do considerable damage if left untreated.
 And then there's mold.
 It's also a wood destroying organism created to break down dead organic matter like trees and leaves.
 Unfortunately your house is filled with dead organic matter.
 Let's keep the water away from your house as best as possible and we'll all be better off!

 The sizing and placement of structural members should also be evaluated as it may relate to any floor or wall movement noted during the interior room inspection.